-- Part-time students must pay the current tuition charge of \$1283 per credit hour plus fees at the time of registration for the Directed Research, Directed Study, or Independent Study. - Full-time students (those taking 12 or more credit hours per semester) must pay additional tuition only if the addition of credit hours by Directed Research or Independent Study increases the semester load beyond 18 credit hours.
-In such cases, the student will pay \$452 per credit hour for each credit hour in excess of 18 credit hours per semester at the time of registration for the Directed Research or Independent Study.
-Exceptions may be made. - No fee for 19th unit in the following programs: Honors courses, DHML courses, PAD participatory/group courses, ICS 220.
-Courses required of students for scholarship reasons.
+- Part-time students must pay the current tuition charge of \$1,322 per credit hour plus fees at the time of registration for the Directed Research, Directed Study, or Independent Study. - Full-time students (those taking 12 or more credit hours per semester) must pay additional tuition only if the addition of credit hours by Directed Research or Independent Study increases the semester load beyond 18 credit hours.
+In such cases, the student will pay \$466 per credit hour for each credit hour in excess of 18 credit hours per semester at the time of registration for the Directed Research or Independent Study.
+Exceptions may be made.